 CBT has really helped me understand my behaviour and helped me build on my relationships with others.
 I felt a massive break through in my mind towards the end of my session and have managed to put all my problems in the past.
 It’s absolutely amazing and I would highly recommend CBT to anyone.

 It can be really hard to know which therapy is the right one for your current circumstances.
 It’s normal for people to find one type of therapy works at a particular time in their lives, but then change to another type later on.

 The key indicators that CBT might be a good choice for you are:

-1. You are looking for something relatively short term – you can choose to stay in CBT (if paying privately) for as long as you like, but normally around 12 sessions is offered to start with.
+You are looking for something relatively short term – you can choose to stay in CBT (if paying privately) for as long as you like, but normally around 12 sessions is a good place to start.

-3. You are happy to complete ‘homework’ between sessions – people who are depressed or living in chaotic circumstance can find it hard to find the energy or time to do this.
+You are happy to complete ‘homework’ between sessions – people who are very depressed or living in chaotic circumstances can find it hard to find the energy or time to do this.

-4. You are interested in adopting better strategies to manage the difficulties in your life – this may sound obvious but in order for CBT to be effective you have to be willing to change the way you think and approach certain areas of your life
+You are interested in adopting better strategies to manage the difficulties in your life – this may sound obvious but in order for CBT to be effective you have to be willing to change the way you think and approach certain areas of your life.

 You have a clear problem to solve or goal to achieve; CBT often works best if you know what issue you want to deal with first – the therapist will help you identify this in the first appointment.